mochi-hpc/margo-microservice-template/README.md

   one would need to implement in order to provide a new backend for your microservice;
-* _alpha/alpha-admin.h_ contains the functions to create and destroy an admin object, as well as admin functions to interact with a provider.
+* _alpha/alpha-admin.h_ contains the functions to create and destroy an admin object, as well as admin functions to interact with a provider;
+* _alpha/alpha-provider-handle.h_ contains the definition of a provider handle.
+  This type of construct is often used in Mochi services to encapsulate an address and a provider id.

 The implementation of all these functions is located in the _src_ directory.
 The source also includes functionalities such as a small header-based logging library.